enridaga/musow/README.md

 ## Catalogs

 Among the resources gathered in the survey there are catalogs of online resources for musicologists, musicians and researchers in general.
-These ones have been used as sources for retrieving most of of the resources described in MuSOW.
+These ones have been used as sources for retrieving most of of the resources described in musoW.

 **CT1.** How many resources have been gathered by means of catalogs?